E. Randol Schoenberg

 Eric Randol Schoenberg (born September 12, 1966) is an American lawyer and genealogist, based in Los Angeles, California, specializing in legal cases related to the recovery of looted or stolen artworks, particularly those by the Nazi regime during the Holocaust.

 Schoenberg is widely known as one of the central figures of the 2015 film Woman in Gold, which depicted the case of Maria Altmann against the government of Austria.
 Schoenberg is portrayed by Ryan Reynolds.
+He is also the subject of the 2023 genealogical documentary Fioretta.

-Early life
+Early life and education

 E. Randol Schoenberg was born to a Jewish American family of Austrian Jewish descent in 1966.
 He is the grandson of two Austrian-Jewish composers: Arnold Schoenberg and Eric Zeisl.
 His parents are Ronald R. Schoenberg and Barbara Zeisl Schoenberg.
 His grandmother Gertrud Schoenberg was the sister of Jewish violinist Rudolf Kolisch.
 His aunt Nuria is the widow of the Italian composer Luigi Nono.
 His younger sister Marlena Fejzo is a medical scientist.
 Both "Randol" and "Ronald" (father of E. Randol) are anagrams of "Arnold" (grandfather of E. Randol).

 Schoenberg graduated from Princeton University in 1988 and graduated with a J.D. degree from the University of Southern California.